lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 6. Once Marlin firmware is flashed, disconnect the application from the printer and restart the printer (switching off and on or pressing on the TFT's reset button if you have a Sidewinder X1 v4)

 **IMPORTANT NOTE:**
-Always reset the EEPROM after installing a new Marlin FW.
+Always reset the EEPROM after installing a new Marlin fw.
 EEPROM reset means also the following setups have to be performed again and saved on EEPROM:

 1. PID, from **Menu->Settings->Machine->Tuning->PID** menu
-2. Probe Offset (only for BLTouch Marlin FW versions), from **Menu->Movement->Bed Level->P Offset** menu
+2. Probe Offset (only for BLTouch Marlin fw versions), from **Menu->Movement->Bed Level->P Offset** menu
 3. bed leveling process, from **Menu->Movement->Bed Level->UBL** (or MBL) menu

 ### TFT Firmware Update